CaliosD/MuPDFSample/README.md

 ### Some other things to mention

-1. It seems that some configurations are all set when application just finishes launching.
+1.It seems that some configurations are all set when application just finishes launching.
 So remember to `#include "common.h"` add these lines in your `-application:didFinishLaunchingWithOptions:` of `AppDelegate.m`.

 ```
 		queue = dispatch_queue_create("com.calios.mupdfsample.queue", NULL);